 Does Your Website Support People With Disabilities Online?

-Most business owners would want to support people with disabilities, and not only to help increase sales but because MOST PEOPLE TRULY MEAN WELL.
-And while there has been great progress in the physical world of business for how to support various disability types, the question nowadays becomes how does a business even begin to provide reliable website accessibility online – and for all the different types of disability?
+Most business owners would want to support people with disabilities, and not only to help increase their sales but because MOST PEOPLE TRULY MEAN WELL.
+And while there has been great progress in the physical world of business for how to support various disability types, the question nowadays becomes how does a business even begin to provide reliable website accessibility – for all the different types of disability – online?
 Read on because this is not only a technology challenge & cost – it has also become a legal challenge.

 And while WCAG is an enormous document of standards, the web itself is never static or simple either.
-To serve both correctly, you’ll also have to build a website that can be updated (i.e. code updates) regularly in order to remain in step with web browser, search engine, host server, and mobile responsibility standards.
+To serve them both correctly, you’ll also have to build a website that can be updated (i.e. code updates) regularly in order to remain in step with (web browser, search engine, host server, and mobile responsibility) standards.
 That is if you wish to continue to support people with disabilities month over month and year to year without having to rebuild the website again and again.
-Ultimately, what business can justify such effort & cost?
+Ultimately, what business can justify such effort & such cost?

-There are reliable, affordable, and cost-effective options, so please read on.
+The GOOD NEWS is, there are reliable, affordable, and cost-effective options … so please, read on!

 What Does Disability Mean?